ioggstream/python-course/tools-101/intro.md

 Since Jupyter remembers the variables, you can run the cells in any order you want.
 This means that sometimes, you need to "reset" the environment, to start from scratch.

-This can be done with the "Kernel" menu.
+This can be done with the "Kernel > Restart" or "Kernel > Restart & Clear output" menu.

 ----